UP | HOME

 • It is analogous to how Broadcasters and Listeners make interfacing with the /tf topic easier even though you could publish/subscribe directly.

-• In ROS 1 there were python bindings to this library but they do not yet exist in ROS 2
+• In ROS 1 there were python bindings that made using the ROS API easier, but this does not exist in ROS 2 (yet).

-• One advantage is that there can be less overhead related to sending messages back and forth between your node and the move_group node.
+• One advantage is that there can be less latency related to sending messages back and forth between your node and the move_group node.

-• One disadvantage is that it is more complicated and requires configuring the node properly with the numerous MoveIt options
+• One disadvantage is that it is more complicated and requires configuring the node properly with the numerous MoveIt options, and there is not necessarily one central location for tracking robot state.

-• moveit_py Python Library: A python library (wrapping the MoveItCpp library) is officially released as a part of moveit
+• A python library (wrapping the MoveItCpp library) is officially released as a part of moveit

 • rviz plugin MoveIt has special plugins for rviz to interactively perform motion planning.